drufball/yosai/_drafts/first-mission.md

 <br />
 <br />

 Moto drew his dagger and placed the blade against one of the web tripwires.
-Keta held the silk on either side, heat radiating off his body to increase his physical control.
+Keta held the silk on either side, heat radiating off his body as he increased his physical control.
 Moto cut the thread, holding his breath.
 Nothing happened.

-He released the held breath while Keta carefully lowered the bisected ends to the ground and rooted them to the floor.
+He exhaled while Keta eased the bisected ends to the ground and rooted them to the floor.
 They repeated the process with the other two alarms stretching out of the cavern.

-At least now if things got crazy, they might be able to contain the problem to this room.

-They stalked back to the cavern entrance.
-Keta dropped into a crouch, his arms thrown back.
+They stalked back to their targets and Keta dropped into a crouch, his arms thrown back.
 "Like this?"

 "Yeah, perfect."
 Moto leaned his chest against Keta's back, extending his arms over the shapeling's shoulders.
 Keta slid his feet forward to brace.
 "Ready?"

-A faint hiss of steam and Keta's body was uncomfortably hot.
+A faint hiss of steam and Keta was nearly too hot to touch.

 "Don't forget to stay low."

 Moto grabbed both of the black spiders with his power and pulled as hard as he could, throwing his arms backward like he held them on a rope.
-As he guessed, neither spider was particularly heavy.
-But pulling both at once caused him to slam forward into Keta.
+As he guessed, their bodies weren't particularly heavy.
+But pulling both at once caused him to slam into Keta.
 The shapeling held him easily.

-The spiders flicked into the air, careening toward Moto.
-Once he saw they were in motion, Moto let them fly on their own.
+The spiders jerked sideways, careening through the air toward Moto.
+Once they were in motion, he let them fly on their own.
 Keta shot forward as soon as the pressure on his back eased.

-Moto pulled with his hand against the loose rock that he had laid on floor behind them, tracing a wide arc over his head.
+Moto pulled against the loose rocks that he had laid on floor behind them.
+He arced his hand high so he wouldn't clip himself in the back of the head.
 The stones zipped past in a blur.

 Keta reached the first flying spider.
 He planted his front foot and threw a haymaker toward the creature.
-With the combined momentum of Keta's punch and Moto's pull, the spider nearly evaporated on impact.
+With the combined momentum of Keta's punch and Moto's pull, the spider evaporated on impact.

-Keta let his momentum carry him forward, pushing off with his front leg into a flip that ended with his heel in the second spider's face.
+He let his momentum carry him forward, pushing off with his front leg into a flip that ended with his heel in the second spider's face.
 Another cloud of dead spider.

 The light spider's head shot up just as Moto's shrapnel cloud cut through it's face and abdomen.
-It's body twitched on impact, then fell limply to the ground.
+It's twitched on impact, then fell limply to the ground.

 The whole thing was done in an instant.